Choose a type

 Diffuse large B-cell lymphoma (DLBCL) is a common type of fast-growing non-Hodgkin lymphoma.
 It develops when B-cells (also called B-lymphocytes) become abnormal.
 B-cells are white blood cells that fight infection.

-The abnormal B-cells (lymphoma cells) usually build up in lymph nodes, but they can affect other parts of the body.
+The abnormal B-cells (lymphoma cells) usually build up in lymph nodes, but they can affect other parts of the body. here are many types of B-cell lymphoma.
+DLBCL is one of the most common types of B-cell lymphoma.

 Related Stories & Media